9dali7/BatteryNotifier/README.md

 # Battery Notifier
-A Simple Program For Windows That Notifies The User When The Battery Level Is Low
+A Simple Program For Windows That Notifies The User When The Battery Level Is Low Built In Python

 # Author
 Dalibor Jovanovic